waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Agent & Tool Development Ideas
 - **Team Composition Advisor Agent Usage:** Test the existing `team_composition_advisor_agent` for planning a team for multi-battle areas like Victory Road.
 The agent is already capable of this if given the correct context (treating the area as a multi-stage opponent), so creating a new agent would be redundant.
 - **`boulder_puzzle_solver_tool`:** Create a new tool to solve the boulder puzzles in Victory Road.
 It would take the map XML as input and output a sequence of moves to push the boulder(s) to the target switch(es).

-## D. Reflection & Procedural Corrections (Turn 94921)
-- **Procedural Flaw - Tool Maintenance:** I have a critical flaw in my process.
-I repeatedly used manual navigation on Route 23 after my `robust_pathfinder` failed, instead of immediately stopping to fix the tool.
-This is inefficient and violates my core instructions. **Corrective Action:** All tool refinement MUST be my immediate, highest-priority action, never a deferred goal.
-- **New Mechanic Discovery (SURF):** The message 'No SURFing on NEPTUNE here!' indicates that not all `ground` tiles adjacent to `water` are valid starting points for using SURF.
-This needs further testing.
-- **Untested Assumptions (Route 23):**
-  - **Hypothesis 1:** The only way forward on Route 23 is to SURF across the central body of water.
-    - **Test:** Systematically attempt to use SURF from every accessible `ground` tile adjacent to the water.
-If all fail, re-explore the western land path to confirm it is a dead end.
-  - **Hypothesis 2:** My `robust_pathfinder` has a fundamental bug related to this map's layout.
-    - **Test:** After exiting the menu, attempt to pathfind to a simple, adjacent, reachable tile like (12, 105).
-If it fails, it confirms a deep issue with the tool's logic for this map that needs immediate debugging.
-- **Systematic Debugging:** When a complex tool fails, instead of repeatedly modifying the full script (which risks introducing new bugs), the correct procedure is to first create a minimal, diagnostic version of the tool.
-This allows for the isolation of the specific point of failure (e.g., grid-parsing, algorithm logic) in a controlled way, leading to a more efficient and reliable fix.